Eight ways to make the most of your pension

 4. Don’t rely on property

 As the saying goes: an Englishman’s home is his castle.
 But it may also be his largest investment.
-If you decide to just use property as a retirement fund, you might find that you’re putting all your eggs in one basket.
+If you decide to use just property as a retirement fund, you might find that you’re putting all your eggs in one basket.

-Diversification is key to managing risk, although it doesn’t guarantee an investor won’t make a loss.
+Diversification is key to managing risk, although it doesn’t guarantee that an investor won’t make a loss.
 So, if you already have capital invested in property, it could make sense for you to consider diversifying and investing in different asset classes.

 What’s more, the property market isn’t exactly “safe as houses” – just look at the property crash in 2008.